FedDebug: Systematic Debugging for Federated Learning Applications: Evaluation

 \begin{itemize} \item {\bf RQ1.} What impact does \tool have on the baseline FL framework's performance? \item {\bf RQ2.} How accurate is \tool in identifying a faulty client? \item {\bf RQ3.} Can \tool identify multiple faulty clients? \item {\bf RQ4.} Can \tool scale to large number of clients and find a faulty client efficiently?

 \end{itemize}

-\textbf{\textit{Datasets, Model, \& FL Framework.}} We evaluate \tool on CIFAR-10 and FEMNIST.
-Both are considered as gold standard to evaluate both FL frameworks~\cite{shamsian2021personalized, collins2021exploiting, li2021ditto, vahidian2021personalized, burkhalter2021rofl} and deep learning testing techniques~\cite{pei2017deepxplore, xie2019diffchaser, usman2021neurospf, guo2018dlfuzz, xie2019deephunter}.
+{\textit{\textbf{Datasets, Models, and FL Framework.}}} We evaluate \tool on CIFAR-10 and FEMNIST datasets.
+Both are considered as gold standard to evaluate FL experimental settings~\cite{collins2021exploiting, li2022federated}.
 FEMNIST is a modified version of MNIST presented in the FL LEAF Benchmark~\cite{caldas2018leaf} and the Non-IID Bench~\cite{li2022federated}.
-The FEMNIST dataset contains over 340K training and over 40K testing grayscale, 28x28 images spanning ten different classes.
+The FEMNIST dataset includes more than 340K training and 40K testing grayscale images, each with a resolution of 28x28 pixels, representing ten distinct class labels.
 CIFAR-10 contains 50K training 32x32 RGB images that span ten different classes and 10K instances for testing.
-We adopt popular CNN models \ie ResNet, VGG, and DenseNet architectures \cite{simonyan2014very, he2015deep, huang2017densely}.
-We set the learning rate between 0.0001 and 0.001, the number of epochs between 10 and 25, the batch size from 512 to 2048, and the weight to 0.0001.
-We realize \tool's design in the IBMFL library~\cite{ibmfl2020ibm} due to its ease-of-use, open documentation, and publicly available codebase.
+We adopt popular CNN models, namely ResNet~\cite{he2015deep}, VGG~\cite{simonyan2014very}, and DenseNet~\cite{huang2017densely} architectures.
+We set the learning rate between 0.0001 and 0.001, the number of epochs between 10 and 25, the batch size from 512 to 2048, and the weight decay to 0.0001.
+We realize \tool's design in the IBMFL library~\cite{ibmfl2020ibm} due to its ease of use, open documentation, and publicly available codebase.
 These techniques should be equally applicable to other FL frameworks.

-\textbf{\textit{Evaluation Environment Specifications.}} We run our experiments on an AMD 16-core processor, with 128 GB RAM and an NVIDIA Tesla T4 GPU.
-To measure the performance of \tool in terms of runtime and debugging overhead, we simulate IBMFL framework deployment on a MacBook Pro with Quad-core Intel Core i5 processor and 16 GB RAM.
+{\textit{\textbf{Evaluation Environment Specifications.}}} We run our experiments on an AMD 16-core processor with 128 GB RAM and an NVIDIA Tesla T4 GPU.
+To measure the performance of \tool in terms of runtime and debugging overhead, we simulate IBMFL framework deployment on a MacBook Pro with a Quad-core Intel Core i5 processor and 16 GB RAM.